Woodlands and Vineyards

-We farm our vineyards in pursuit of the overall goal of “sustainability.”
-We minimize the use of chemicals and have altogether discontinued the use of Roundup or other herbicides, instead removing unwanted weeds mechanically and by hand.
-Once a vineyard block is established, we farm “no till,” which encourages beneficial organisms to develop a balanced and healthy ecosystem within the vineyard.
+We farm our vineyards in pursuit of the overall goal of becoming organic.
+We've minimized the use of chemicals and have altogether discontinued the use of Roundup or other herbicides, instead removing unwanted weeds mechanically and by hand.
+Once a vineyard block is established, we farm “no till,” which encourages beneficial organisms to develop a balanced and healthy ecosystem within the vineyard -- except when we need to introduce nitrogen organically into a field, Then we plant a green manure cover crop in alternate rows.
+In the spring we lightly till those rows to capture the nitrogen.
 Since 2014, the only thing standing in the way of fully organic farming is the need to micro-amend for low phosphorous in our soils.
-We have been piloting an organic phosphorous amendment for the past two years and, if it proves itself, we will be fully organic in all our vineyards.
+We have been piloting organic phosphorous amendments in our Brothers Vineyard for the past six years.
+When we find one we're sure works, we'll be fully organic in all our vineyards.

 We call ourselves “stewards” of our property as a reminder of our responsibility to the woods, the wildlife, and the overall environment.
 When the property was first homesteaded in the late 1870s, an astonishing 75 acres of forest were cleared for vineyards and orchards.
 By 1891, sixty of those acres were planted to Zinfandel, Malvoisie, and Chasselas.

 Today, we farm only 23 of our 160 acres.
 The rest have reverted to woodlands – a mixture of Oaks, Madrone, Bay, and other hardwoods; and conifers, such as Douglas Fir.
 We believe this is a more reasonable balance – the grapes we raise and the wine we make from those 23 acres enable us to preserve the remaining 137 acres in a wild and natural state.
-During our years at the ranch, we have been pleased to share the property with mountain lions, Bobcats, coyotes, foxes, bears, bats, Piliated Woodpeckers, Golden Eagles, Bald Eagles, Great Horned Owls, Screech Owls, Barn Owls, White Tailed Deer, raccoons, Jack Rabbits, skunks, quail, California Golden-Belly Newts, King Snakes, Gopher Snakes, Rattle Snakes, Fence Lizards, Skilton's Skinks, and innumerable other species from all of the animal classes.
+During our years at the ranch, we have been pleased to share the property with Mountain Lions, Bobcats, Coyotes, Foxes, Bears, Bats, Piliated Woodpeckers, Golden Eagles, Bald Eagles, Red Tailed Hawks, Red Shouldered Hawks, Kites, Great Horned Owls, Screech Owls, Barn Owls, White Tailed Deer, Raccoons, Jack Rabbits, Striped Skunks, Western Spotted Skunks, Quail, California Golden-Belly Newts, King Snakes, Gopher Snakes, Garter Snakes, Western Diamondback Rattle Snakes, Blue Bellied Lizards, Fence Lizards, Skilton's Skinks, every Finch ever to have set wing in the Napa Valley, Millipedes, Wood Rats, Field Mice, Gophers, Moles, and innumerable other species from all of the animal classes.
 These animals and the woods they inhabit are the real owners of the Snowden Ranch.